coavins/mhrise-coavins-dps/README.md

 * MaxHit (biggest single hit)
 * Crit % (percent of hits that were critical)
 * Weak % (percent of hits that were weak due to negative affinity)
+* Carts (number of times player was carted/killed)

 Note: Poison and blast damage will be credited proportionately to players based on how much status buildup you contributed.